 Instead of burning fuel to make short drives for the sake of convenience, try walking or riding a bicycle as an alternative mode of transportation that is better for the user and the environment.
 For longer trips, consider using public transportation when available.

 Creating and using a compost pile provides a positive, rich fertilizer for use in the garden.
 It also saves the homeowner the energy of running this material through the garbage disposal, or alternatively the local municipality from having to burn fuel to collect, transport and process the food waste with other household trash.
 What’s more, the compost sourced from your kitchen is more environmentally friendly than many other fertilizer options.

 Many homeowners leave their yard lights on all evening, wasting energy.
 Opt instead for some of the numerous energy-saving alternatives available.
 Solar yard lights trap the sun's power during the day and release this power at night in an energy-friendly way.
-Motion-sensor lights turn on only when triggered by movement, and homeowners can always replace the existing bulbs with Energy Star bulbs for an efficient way to reduce energy use.
+Motion-sensor lights turn on only when triggered by movement, and homeowners can always replace existing bulbs with Energy Star models for an efficient way to reduce energy use.

 You don’t need to blow up your water bill to have a fabulous garden.
 Xeriscaping involves picking out plants adapted to the local climate and landscaping to minimize the amount of maintenance necessary, so the plants require little or no irrigation to thrive on your property.
 A properly xeriscaped yard involves minimal lawn, and since the selected plants are well-suited to the region, they shouldn’t need fertilizer or insecticides, either.